deathblade666/mdeditor/README.md

 - [ ] Open, and saving files does not work on android 15 beta
 - [ ] when enabling sychronized scrolling you'll need to close and relaunch the app
 - [ ] Open files from the context menu is currently half way implemented (app shows in the menu but doesnt load the file)
+- [ ] if modifying an existing file, when you go to to save if the total file contents is lesser than what you started with the save will fail

 ## How to build
 1. clone this repo ```git clone https://github.com/deathblade666/mdeditor```